Scheduling with an API

 The @astrocal/mcp-server npm package gives any MCP-compatible AI agent the ability to check availability and create bookings.
 Claude, Cursor, or your own agents.

-Syncs with Google Calendar
+Syncs with your calendar

 FreeBusy checks run on every availability request.
 If a calendar is blocked, that slot disappears.
 No double-booking, no stale data.